-National Weather Service surveys storm damage in Lancaster, York Counties
+National Weather Service surveys storm damage in Lancaster, York counties

-LANCASTER COUNTY, Pa.
-(WHTM) – The National Weather Service spent Sunday surveying storm damage in York and Lancaster Counties.
+LANCASTER, Pa.
+(WHTM) – The National Weather Service spent Sunday surveying storm damage in York and Lancaster counties.

-They issued a preliminary decision an EF-1 tornado did hit part of Hallam and Wrightsvile in York County Saturday.
+They issued a preliminary decision that an EF-1 tornado did hit part of Hallam and Wrightsville in York County Saturday.
 Winds there reached 90 miles per hour.

 The NWS did not find evidence of a tornado in Lancaster County, but people there also cleaned up after strong straight-line winds.